 Polylines within polylines

 •Careless digitising or automated processing can create polylines that overlap.
-Such polylines do not cross each other, they overlap, and consequently are impossible to identify visually.
+Such polylines do not cross each other, they overlap, and consequently are very difficult to identify visually.
 You can think of these as a smaller polyline following the exact route of a longer polyline.
 The difference between this scenario and double digitized is that double digitized are often not exactly overlapping they can weave over each other.
-An overlapping polyline follows exactly the route path of the longer line and they typically share a node (usually downstream end).
+An overlapping polyline follows exactly the route path of the longer line and they typically share a node (usually downstream end), but not always.

 •RivEX has to test every polyline with every other intersecting polyline so this a time consuming task, for example a network composed of 250,000 polylines will take about 20 minutes to process on a fast computer.